ohadschn/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Locating elements in WebDriver can be done on the WebDriver instance itself or on a WebElement.
-Each of the language bindings expose a "Find Element" and "Find Elements" method.
+Each of the language bindings exposes a "Find Element" and "Find Elements" method.
 The first returns
 a WebElement object otherwise it throws an exception.
 The latter returns a list of WebElements, it can
 return an empty list if no DOM elements match the query.